 Middle School Division (grades 6 - 8)

-In addition, the first prize winner in each division will receive accommodations at the annual meeting of the WV State Bar, scheduled for May 10, 2013 at Stonewall Jackson Resort.
-Each first prize winner and family will receive one nights accommodations, for one room, taxes included.
+In addition, the first prize winner in each division will receive accommodations at the annual meeting of the WV State Bar, scheduled for April 3, 2016 at The Greenbrier in White Sulphur Springs, WV.
+Each first prize winner and one family member will receive one nights accommodations, for one room, taxes included.
 Additional charges, such as meals, movies, etc, will be the responsibility of the winners.
 If winner is unable, or unwilling to attend, this portion of the prize will be voided.
 The winning entries will be shown during the annual meeting, and the winners will be able to introduce their video to those attending.